IshitaAgarwal05/Graphology_AI_Expert/README.md

 - The "pressure" metric uses **average stroke width** as a proxy, which depends on image resolution.
 Try to upload similar DPI scans for fair comparisons.
 - Thresholds are heuristic; you can tweak them in `utils/graphology.py`.
 - This app doesn’t perform OCR; it focuses on visual traits rather than text content.

+## ⚠️ Disclaimer
+This project is for educational and exploratory purposes only.
+Graphology is not a fully scientific tool for personality analysis, but it can reveal interesting insights in some cases.
+Use results for fun and exploration, not as absolute truth.

+## 💡 Future Improvements
+- Add more graphology rules
+- Support cursive/script recognition
+- Provide statistical confidence scores
+- Multi-language support

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to fork, raise issues, and submit PRs.

+### Developed with ❤️